top of page

 For industrial enthusiasts, there's the "world's largest mine," Zollverein in Essen, now a gigantic museum chronicling the region's coal industry.
 For the soul, there's the grandiose Cologne Cathedral, a Gothic wonder towering over the Rhine, built over 600 years, and Aachen Cathedral, a medieval gem with the tomb of Charlemagne.

-NORTH RHINE-WESTPHALIA: HISTORY OF THE COAT OF ARMS
+NORTH RHINE-WESTPHALIA: COAT OF ARMS' HISTORY

 Today's state of North Rhine-Westphalia was created in 1946 from the former Prussian provinces of Westphalia and the northern part of the Rhineland.
 After World War II, this territory was in the British occupation zone.
 Its enormous economic potential lay in the numerous industrial sectors and mineral extraction of the Ruhr Basin.
-Other victorious powers also hinted at their share of this lucrative pie, but were met with cold incomprehension from the British: "The new administrative unit is indivisible."
+Other victorious powers also hinted at their share of this "lucrative pie", but were met with cold incomprehension from the British: "The new administrative unit is indivisible."

 Coat of arms of the Rhine Province, 1871-1918